 Chew your food

 Most of us chew each bite only 5-8 times.
 Chewing more thoroughly reduces the amount of air you swallow with the food.
 It also breaks down food into smaller particles, which allows for more surface area for enzymes and other digestive juices to work on.
+This in turn can help reduce bloating of the stomach.

 Eat smaller meals